Patriciogianni/Proyect1/README.md

 # Proyecto1
-Primer proyecto para practicar lo aprendido -- First proyect in order to practice what I`ve learned
+First proyect in order to practice what I`ve learned

 # Presentation